 The Company closely monitors and manages its liquidity to meet the market condition by monitoring its investment diversification and customers' deposit behavior to conform to the lending maturity profile by using Liquidity Gap Analysis and Liquidity Stress Test, and also setting limits for Liquidity Risk Tolerance.
 The Company mainly invests its excess liquidity in highly liquid assets in order to prepare for customers' deposit withdrawal in both normal and crisis situations.

-Maturity analysis of financial assets and liabilities as at 30 June 2018 and 31 December 2017 were as follows:
+Liquidity of financial assets and liabilities as at 31 December 2018 and 2017 were as follows: